plantgenomicslab/BCH709/setup.md

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

-### Option B: Using Google Cloud Platform

-### Option C: Using the lessons on your local machine

-While not recommended, it is possible to work through the lessons on your local machine (i.e. without using cloud or Pronghorn).
 ### Data

 The data used in this workshop is available on FigShare.
 Because this workshop works with real data, be aware that file sizes for the data are large.
 Please read the FigShare page linked below for information about the data and access to the data files.